Pure Science vs Scientism

 Introduction

 Science has transformed our understanding of world, from lifting the veil from mysteries of the world to decoding the fundamental principles of life.
 But science, in its purest form, is a method and a disciplined pursuit of knowledge through observation, experimentation, and rational analysis.
 It is not an ideology, nor is it a belief system.
-Yet, in modern discourse, a distortion of science has emerged: what i recognize as Scientism.
+Yet, in modern discourse, a distortion of science has emerged: what I recognize as Scientism.
 Unlike pure science, which remains open-ended and which is self-correcting, scientism is the uncritical glorification of science as the sole authority on truth, often dismissing other ways of knowing.
 This distinction is not just theoretical.
 It shapes how we approach knowledge, ethics, and reality itself.

 In this article, we will dissect the differences between pure science and scientism, analyze their philosophical implications, and argue why a balanced, truly philosophical approach to science is necessary to avoid the dogmatism of scientism.